un-pogaz/AutoClick/README.md

-# AutoClick
+# AutoClicker

 Small soft for auto generate a mouse clicks.

-You can select the frenqucy of click and the key to generate these, betwen  "Caps Lock", "Num Lock", "Scroll Lock", "Ctrl", "Alt", "Maj" and "Pause"
+You can select the frenquecy of click (in ms) and the key to generate these, betwen  "Caps Lock", "Num Lock", "Scroll Lock", "Ctrl", "Alt", "Maj" and "Pause".

-Also a toggle mode is available for "Ctrl", "Alt", "Maj" and "Pause" (the toggle mode being the default behavior for "Caps Lock", "Num Lock" and "Scroll Lock")
+Also a toggle mode is available for "Ctrl", "Alt", "Maj" and "Pause".
+The toggle mode is the default behavior for "Caps Lock", "Num Lock" and "Scroll Lock".

-Before pressing the key, it is necessary to "Activate" the application
+Before pressing the key, it is necessary to "Activate" the application.

-Select a Key, then  and press the selected key for a lot of click

 Example usage : [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/)...